ereadingtool/ereadingtool/README.md

 python3 create_text_phrases --text_section 1234
 ```

+There's a cron job on the development server that runs `docker exec` to run the django command every night
+at midnight.

 #### --text_section
 This command takes one argument, the text section, and reaches out to yandex to parse the words in the
 specified text section's body.